Rahuletto/chatbot/README.md

 # Instructions

-#### This branch is for typescript.
-Go to [main branch](https://github.com/Rahuletto/chatbot/tree/main) if you need the typescript project
+#### This branch is for javascript.
+Go to [typescript branch](https://github.com/Rahuletto/chatbot/tree/typescript) if you need the typescript project

 (This is a much complex system to work with !)

+[This branch is for typescript.
+Go to [javascript branch](https://github.com/Rahuletto/chatbot) if you need the javascript project

 - Provide your chatbot's details in the `.env.example` file
 - Change the input as you like in `index.js`